Hyposyn/Hyposyn/README.md

 ___

-Hyposyn is a software development team founded by sladescar that creates software in Snap!, C++, and Python.
+Hyposyn is a software development group that creates software in Snap!, C++, and Python.
 Est. 2022